commerceblock/mainstay/config/README.md

     - `rpcpass` : password for rpc connectivity
     - `chain`: chain name for inner config, i.e. testnet/regtest/main

+The `staychain` category is compulsory and can be set from either .conf file or command line arguments.
+The configuration below is optional as preferred entry is via command line - [options](#command-line-options).

+- `staychain` : configuration options for staychain parameters
+    - `initTx` : initial transaction sets the state for the staychain
+    - `initScript` : initial script used to derive subsequent staychain addresses
+    - `topupTx` : transaction to topup the mainstay service
+    - `topupScript` : script that requires signing for the topup

 Several other subcategories become compulsory only if the base category exists in the `.conf` file.

 For the base categories `db` and `signer` the following parameters are compulsory: